 Here is the data on Spotify’s premium subscribers churn-rate from their S-1 filing:

 An important quote from the document: “Based on historical data from the beginning of 2015 to date, approximately 40% of the Premium Subscribers who churned rejoined within three months, approximately 45% rejoined within six months, and 50% rejoined within 12 months.”

-Considering the descending trend of churn-rate on the graph above we can assume that in 2019 Spotify’s monthly churn rate should be around 3-4%.
-We also know that 50% of Spotify’s churned users rejoin within 6-12 months, so real churn rate should be around 1.5-2%.
-If we make an assumption that paying subscribers retention curve flattens out after 6 (optimistic scenario) to 12 (pessimistic scenario) months, that means that Spotify’s new user purchase conversion rate is somewhere between 14.2% and 16.4%.
+Considering the descending trend of churn rate on the graph above we can assume that in 2019 Spotify’s monthly churn rate should be around 3-4%.
+We also know that 50% of Spotify’s churned users rejoin within 6-12 months, so the real churn rate should be around 1.5-2%.
+If we make an assumption that the paying subscribers’ retention curve flattens out after 6 (optimistic scenario) to 12 (pessimistic scenario) months, that means that Spotify’s new user purchase conversion rate is somewhere between 14.2% and 16.4%.

 What’s wrong with dividing paying subscribers by monthly active users?

 The problem with the logic in the articles mentioned above is that when calculating the conversion into paying customers for Spotify, the authors divided the number of paying subscribers by the number of active users.
 As you just saw, this is a completely different metric with a completely different meaning, and it should not be interpreted the way it was in these articles.
 If the authors wanted to know how Spotify’s product converts new users into paying ones, they should have divided the number of users who made a payment (not the number of those who keep paying) by the total number of new users (not active ones).